MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-code.md

 Web APIs on your server must decode the access token, and verify if it's sent from the client.

 > [!NOTE]
 > If you use Bot Framework, it handles the access token validation.
-If you don't use Bot Framework, follow the guidelines in this section.
+If you don't use Bot Framework, follow the guidelines given in this section.

 For more information about validating access token, see [Validate tokens](/azure/active-directory/develop/access-tokens.md#validate-tokens)